Athaodam/Plant-planet-plate/README.md

 ## Botanical Details

-Colloquially, the term “coconut” is used to refer to either the seed or fruit of the coconut palm or _Cocos nucifera_;   older archival documents have also referred to coconuts with the spelling “cocoanut”.[^ref2]  _Cocos_ refers to the monotypic genus of the family _Arecaceae_, while _nucifera_ translates to “nut bearing”. [^ref3] Hilariously, the “nut” of coconut is a misnomer because the  fruit is botanically a drupe.[^ref3]  This scientific name also takes inspiration from early Spanish explorers’ descriptions, who compared the indentations and shagginess of the coconut to resemble a monkey’s head and face.

 <param ve-image url="[https://ia802702.us.archive.org/BookReader/BookReaderImages.phpid=historyofcoconut00cook&itemPath=%2F0%2Fitems%2Fhistoryofcoconut00cook&server=ia802702.us.archive.org&page=n8_w352](https://ia902702.us.archive.org/BookReader/BookReaderImages.php?id=historyofcoconut00cook&itemPath=%2F0%2Fitems%2Fhistoryofcoconut00cook&server=ia902702.us.archive.org&page=n8_w352)"
        label="Page 'from Contributions from the United States National Herbarium' showing the use of 'cocoanut' (1890)" attribution="Biodiversity Heritage Library"
        license="Public Domain">

+Colloquially, the term “coconut” is used to refer to either the seed or fruit of the coconut palm or _Cocos nucifera_;   older archival documents have also referred to coconuts with the spelling “cocoanut”.[^ref2]  _Cocos_ refers to the monotypic genus of the family _Arecaceae_, while _nucifera_ translates to “nut bearing”. [^ref3] Hilariously, the “nut” of coconut is a misnomer because the  fruit is botanically a drupe.[^ref3]  This scientific name also takes inspiration from early Spanish explorers’ descriptions, who compared the indentations and shagginess of the coconut to resemble a monkey’s head and face.

 <param ve-entity eid="Q14712"> <!--drupe-->
 <param ve-entity eid="Q14080"> <!--Arecaceae-->

-Coconut palms grow best in locations with free-draining aerated soil, access to fresh groundwater, consistent humidity, and temperatures ranging between 27°C and 30°C.  It is considered a native species in the countries of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
-Its exotic distribution range is large and multicontinental, typically spanning cross tropical regions located from 25° North and 25° South of the equator.[^ref4] As previously mentioned, coconuts have high capacity of natural dispersion because they can float and are very resilient-- they can stay afloat for up to 120 days in seawater and readily germinate once they make landfall.[^ref5] Unsurprisingly, many countries all over the world are involved in the growth and production of coconuts.
-Overall, the top three producers are The Philippines, Indonesia, and India.

 <param ve-image
        url="[https://upload.wikimedia.org/wikipedia/commons/8/8b/%28Cocos_nucifera%2C_Linn.%29.%2C_da_Cole%C3%A7%C3%A3o_Brasiliana_Iconogr%C3%A1fica.jpg](https://upload.wikimedia.org/wikipedia/commons/4/4f/Countries_by_coconut_production_in_2020.png)"
        label="Countries which produce coconuts"
        attribution="Wiki Commons"
        license="CC BY SA 4.0">

+Coconut palms grow best in locations with free-draining aerated soil, access to fresh groundwater, consistent humidity, and temperatures ranging between 27°C and 30°C.  It is considered a native species in the countries of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
+Its exotic distribution range is large and multicontinental, typically spanning cross tropical regions located from 25° North and 25° South of the equator.[^ref4] As previously mentioned, coconuts have high capacity of natural dispersion because they can float and are very resilient-- they can stay afloat for up to 120 days in seawater and readily germinate once they make landfall.[^ref5] Unsurprisingly, many countries all over the world are involved in the growth and production of coconuts.
+Overall, the top three producers are The Philippines, Indonesia, and India.

 ## Historical Overview

+ <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/cb/Gondwana_420_Ma.png"
+       label="Gondwana, shown centred from the South Pole" attribution="Wiki Commons"
+       license="Public Domain">

 The origins of the coconut began with the breaking up of the pre-historic landmass Gondwana approximately 80 million years ago.
 The ancestors of the coconut palm flourished on Gondwana’s northern coasts, where they thrived on the sandy spaces right above high-tide lines.
 Unsurprisingly, these coconut palms provided ample nutrients to the inhabitants of these areas – from scurrying coconut crabs (_Birgus latro_) and giant white-tailed rats (_Uromys caudimaculata_) to early humans.

-<param ve-image title="" url=""?
-       label="Gondwana, shown centred from the South Pole" attribution= Wiki Commons"

- <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/cb/Gondwana_420_Ma.png"
-       label="Gondwana, shown centred from the South Pole" attribution="Wiki Commons"
-       license="Public Domain">

 <param ve-entity eid="Q80583"> <!--Gondwana-->
 <param ve-entity eid="Q206070"> <!--Birgus latro-->
 <param ve-entity eid="Q677267"> <!--Uromys caudimaculata-->